WSA M03: Storage & File Services

 Key Takeaways

-• GPT over MBR - Use GPT for disks larger than 2TB or UEFI systems
+• GPT over MBR — disks > 2TB or UEFI systems

-• Basic Disks - Preferred for most scenarios; use Storage Spaces for advanced features
+• Basic Disks — preferred; use Storage Spaces for advanced

-• Storage Spaces - Pool disks for resilience without hardware RAID
+• Storage Spaces — pool + virtual disk + volume, no hardware RAID

 Key Cmdlets